dalesgit/logseq/pages/SD training Nov 7.md

 		- Allison pushes back: p.
 8 re. telling healing or not?
 			- Cherie works with students at Duke.
 		- LS: my helping to bury casket an eg. of "**heartening**"
 			- worked with folks in domestic violence situations.
-Emotional turmoil, not the immediate crisis, -
+Emotional turmoil, not the immediate crisis, telling and telling helps them to recognize it as **normal** for themselves
+			-
+		-